 The students and staff of Logan Junior High School held a PJ Day Nov.
 27. Students and staff could donate $1 or more for the privilege of being able to wear their pajamas to school.
 The school donated $405 to the people of Washington.

 PRINCETON — The Bureau County Chorus will present Songs of the Seasons, a concert of sacred and popular holiday music at 2 p.m.
 Dec.
 15 in the St. Matthew’s Lutheran Church sanctuary, 416 E. Dover Road, Princeton.

-PRINCETON — Eight members of American Legion Woman’s Auxiliary Unit 125 of Princeton packed 31 treat sacks for the veterans in four local nursing homes on May 8 at the Legion home.
+PRINCETON — Seven ladies of American Legion Woman’s Auxiliary Unit 125 of Princeton filled 34 treat sacks for the local veterans in four nursing homes on Nov.
+6.